search-rug/doc-as-code-single-case-experiment/README.md

 Please note that this scenario assumes that a fully-fledged editing environment will be available so that technical writers will be able to evaluate their documents locally (and in real time), with the same rules and metrics, before submitting changes to the documentation pipeline.

 The concept of 'quality gate' refers to the acceptance criteria a project must meet before proceeding to the follow-up delivery phases.
 In software, automatically verifiable criteria are integrated into the CI/CD environment for this purpose.
 The proposed documentation approach would enforce two main criteria, related to the issues previously discussed: writing quality/clarity, and completeness of the technical details provided.
 In this proof of concept, two simple 'quality gates' are enabled for illustrative purposes.
 (1) Writing style: the measurements of distance, temperature, volume, size, weight, etc, must always be described with numerals (as suggested by Microsoft's style guidelines).
 (2) The hardware descriptions embedded in the document must explicitly define the endianness of the registers.
-For the latter, you will use a preliminary version of an Asciidoc extension that allow technical writers to embed hardware specifications using SystemRDL, which will be automatically transformed into human-readable content and base software artifacts (e.g., C headers).
-It is not necessary to have to previous knowledge on this language, as the exercise will guide you on how to modify it.
+For the latter, you will use a preliminary version of an Asciidoc extension that allows technical writers to embed hardware specifications using SystemRDL, which will be automatically transformed into human-readable content and base software artifacts (e.g., C headers).
+It is not necessary to have previous knowledge on this language, as the exercise will guide you on how to modify it.

 Steps:

 1. Add a SystemRDL model to your first document using the [systemrdl] macro.
 The following code snippet shows how to define a simple registry map within the document (larger models could be imported from external files).
 In a nutshell, this model describes a register map (REG1) with two fields (f1 and f2) of 8 and 16 bits respectively, and a default value of 256 for the former.
-Note that the dashes (----) are not part of SystemRDL defintion, but the way Asciidoc defines the beginning and the end of the inline-[systemrdl] macro.
-Pretend that you overlooked the inconsistency of storing 256 in a 8-bit field, and copy the definition as-is in the first document created on the previous scenario. *Note: if you are working with AsciidoctorFX, or any other editor, it won't render -locally- many of the commands used in this guide (including the [systemrdl] one), as they are custom-made ones.
+Note that the dashes (----) are not part of SystemRDL definition, but the way Asciidoc defines the beginning and the end of the inline-[systemrdl] macro.
+Pretend that you overlooked the inconsistency of storing 256 in an 8-bit field, and copy the definition as-is in the first document created on the previous scenario. *Note: if you are working with AsciidoctorFX, or any other editor, it won't render -locally- many of the commands used in this guide (including the [systemrdl] one), as they are custom-made ones.
 By now you need to build the document within the CI/CD pipeline to have  a full-rendered version of it (a fully fledged local editing environment is a work in progress).

 ```